lucidlayer/traceform/README.md

 3. A WebSocket connection relays this information to a browser extension
 4. The browser extension highlights the corresponding elements in your running localhost

-We've structured Traceform as a monorepo with three core components:
+We've structured Traceform as a monorepo with three core components, **each essential for the end-to-end functionality**:

-- A Babel npm plugin (`@lucidlayer/babel-plugin-traceform`) that injects traceable IDs
+- **Babel Plugin (`@lucidlayer/babel-plugin-traceform`):** This is **required** to instrument your React components during the build process.
+It injects unique, traceable IDs into your components' output.
+Without these IDs, Traceform cannot link the code definition to the rendered elements in the browser.
-- A VS Code extension **[Traceform for VS Code]** that provides the UI interaction and hosts the bridge server
+- **VS Code Extension ([Traceform for VS Code]):** This extension is **required** as it provides the user interface within VS Code, allowing you to select a component.
+Crucially, it also hosts the WebSocket bridge server that communicates with the browser extension.
+Without it, you cannot initiate the tracing or relay the necessary information.
-- A browser extension in the github releases, for Chrome/Edge that handles the visual highlighting
+- **Browser Extension (Chrome/Edge):** This extension is **required** to receive information from the VS Code extension via the WebSocket connection.
+It then uses the received component ID to find and visually highlight the corresponding rendered elements in your application running on localhost.
+Without it, the highlighting in the browser cannot occur.

 ## Getting Started